 HOST A PERIOD QUIZ

 How about getting a few friends together for a quiz night?
-This would be a fun activity on zoom.
+Or a lunchtime activity with colleagues in the office.

 MOVIE NIGHT